yourbasic/api/README.md

 ![go](go.jpg)

-The examples in this text are written in Go, the language itself being an outstanding example of good API design, with clean and simple interfaces on top of a huge and complex implementation.
+The examples in this text are written in [Go][go], the language itself being an outstanding example of good API design, with clean and simple interfaces on top of a huge complex implementation.

 The `go` keyword is particularly striking: the syntax couldn't be simpler and the semantics are explained in